Minting an NFT, or non-fungible token, is publishing a unique digital asset on a blockchain so that it can be bought, sold, and traded.

-NFT, or non-fungible tokens, are unique digital assets that can be traded, bought, and sold.
-They usually take the form of some type of artwork, or even in-game assets for certain virtual worlds — but they can also represent real-world assets like art, collectibles, and property.
+NFTs usually take the form of some type of artwork (graphic, audio, or video), or even in-game assets for certain virtual worlds — but they can also represent real-world assets like art, collectibles, and property.
 Each NFT has its own metadata codes, which are stored on the blockchain, to ensure that they remain unique — and cannot be edited or altered in any way.

 NFTs are sort of like digital trading cards, except each is one of a kind.
-Unlike other digital assets, like Bitcoin, for example, there’s only one of them, with no copies.
-In that sense, it preserves the rarity of the digital asset at hand.
+Unlike other digital assets, there’s only one NFT — which contributes to each NFT’s value.

 How Does NFT Minting Work?